hand-e-fr/OpenHosta/docs/doc.md

 The "request_handler" method returns the processed return value.
 This is the value returned by the emulated function.

-#### Create a new instance
+#### Example Usage

 You can now create an instance of the class you've just created and use it in all OpenHosta's features.

+With this method, you can now make OpenHosta compatible with a large number of API.

-Here's an example of of a custom Model class for Llama models:
+**Here's an example of of a custom Model class for Llama models:**

 ```python
 from typing import Any, Dict, List